 After the bad capacitor has been safely removed, replacement is a matter of selecting the right replacement and attaching the wires correctly.

 What causes a capacitor to fail?

 Like batteries, capacitors lose the ability to hold a charge over time.
 They can also suffer damage from high temperatures or high voltage.
 Scorching outdoor temps plus the heat of the motor can overwhelm a capacitor and cause it to fail.
-Regularly scheduled A/C maintenance can help spot potential capacitor issues before you’re left without A/C on a hot day.
+Scheduled maintenance can help spot potential capacitor issues before they fail.

 In the Wichita area, give us a call at (316) 462-2572 for help with your AC problems.

 We do our best to provide current and accurate information, but this content could contain errors or information that is not correct for your situation or equipment.
 Resources found on our website are provided as general information.
 Reddi Industries does not assume any liability resulting from the provided information.
 If you attempt to repair or modify HVAC, plumbing, electrical, or other equipment in your home or business, always consult your equipment’s operating manual first, and only do so if you are qualified.